Erlewine, Michael Yoshitaka, 2016.

 “The locus of Mandarin sentence-final particles and the Final-over-Final Constraint.”

-Presented at the Workshop on Word Order of Heads, Chinese University of Hong Kong.
+Invited talk at the Workshop on Word Order of Heads, Chinese University of Hong Kong.

 Mandarin Chinese clausal syntax can be described as strictly head-initial, with the exception of certain “particles” which are linearized at the end of the clause.
 Previous work on these sentence-final particles (SFPs) has assumed that all SFPs are very high, in the CP periphery.
 In the absence of information from linear order, I consider the semantic scope of these SFPs to determine their structural height.
 Using evidence from scopal interaction with negation, modals, quantificational subjects, and alternative question disjunction, I show that a subset of SFPs—specifically, sentence-final le and éryǐ ‘only,’ both in the lowest class of SFPs (Paul, 2014, 2015)–-are in a lower, clause-medial position.
 I identify the position of these low SFPs as coinciding with the edge of the lower phase, traditionally identified as vP.